davidmoten/chained/README.md

 ## Examples
+Builders are generated like this:
+* fields are detected as parameters on the constructor with the most parameters.
+If there is more than one constructor with the max number of parameters then the fields are detected from the constructor which has been annotated with `@BuilderConstructor`.
+* field javadoc is extracted for record types from the class-level javadoc
+* optional parameters should be typed as `Optional<TYPE_HERE>` or should be annotated with `@Nullable`

 #### Null-safe usage
 java `record` types are a big boost in concise coding and offer more flexibility than generation from `interface` types.
 Let's create a builder for the `Person` class below using *chained*, making use of `Optional` for optional fields: